aprueser/TDAmeritradeAPI.jl/README.md

 + WebSocket Streaming Data (Allows access to real-time streaming data, as well as OHLC data for FOREX, and FUTURES not supported by the Price History API)

 ## Other Notes
-This is very much my first Julia project, and I am certain that there is oportunity to tune the performance of the to DataFrames functions.
+This is very much my first serious Julia project, and I am certain that there is oportunity to tune the performance of many functions
 I try to make the output of each API call as "usable" as possible for the average person.  eg. all timeAsLong values are converted at a DateTime, or Date type.